Clayton Boyer Clock Designs

 All the answers below are abbreviated from my usual long-winded email answers.

 Do you sell kits or completed clocks?

-No. I sell only paper plans so that other woodworkers can find the same joy building these wonderful mechanisms that I have found.
+I sell only plans so that other woodworkers can find the same joy building these wonderful mechanisms that I have found in creating them.
 I do not sell any parts, pieces, kits or completed mechanisms.

 In what format are your plans, and what is included?
 Can I get a DXF